medical transcriptionist

 • Medical Terminology: Data of medical terms and abbreviations.

-• Typing Speed: Ability to type in the fast and correct way.
+• Typing Speed: Ability to type in a fast and correct way.

 • Confidentiality: Understanding of how to keep patient-related data private.